Ritika1007/dataLockr/README.md

 Easily search for folders or files by typing the name in the search bar.
 The results will dynamically update to match your query.

+### ⚙️ CLI (python script) for CRUD Operations

+   Manage your DataLockr data with ease using our Python CLI.
+Perform Create, Read, Update, and Delete operations from the command line.
+   In your project directory just run " python dataLockr_cli.py "

 ## Installation